-Email is the preferred method of communicating with members, supported by use of the Member Group's web site (see next section).
+Email is the preferred method of communicating with members, supported by use ofthe Member Group's web site (see next section).
 Emails should be sent out by the Committee to publicise events and to keep members up to date.

 Email distribution lists (also called List Server lists) are produced by the BCS for all BCS members that have registered to be members of a Member Group.
-Non-BCS members lists are available on request to groups@bcs.uk.
+We are investigating having non BCS members added to the lists so that a Member Groupsshould have three potential lists, BCS members, non BCS members and all members).
+Until the changes have been made to create the non BCS member lists Member Groups need to maintain a list of non BCS members who have joined the group.